Kasemsanm/OSProject/README.md

 - windows xp or Newer versions: file name is
 - Linux : file name is .sh
 - Mac osx : file name is .sh
-Linux and Mac os x file name is same. because base of operating system is unix it same.
+- Linux and Mac os x file name is same. because base of operating system is unix it same.

 # Basic Batch file
-asd
-asd

-asd
-as
-d
-asd
-a
-sd